WalletConnect/contracts/docs/system-architecture.md

 particularly those in the `invariant` folder, we can identify the following invariants:

 1. Total supply never exceeds max supply:
-   - For both BRR and L2BRR tokens, the total supply should never exceed the maximum supply limit.
+   - For both CNKT and L2CNKT tokens, the total supply should never exceed the maximum supply limit.
 2. Balances sum up to total supply:
    - The sum of all account balances should always equal the total supply of tokens.
 3. Mints minus burns equal total supply:
    - The difference between total minted tokens and total burned tokens should always equal the current total supply.
-4. Transfer restrictions enforced (for L2BRR):
+4. Transfer restrictions enforced (for L2CNKT):
    - When transfer restrictions are enabled, only allowed addresses should be able to send or receive tokens.
-5. Allowed from and to consistency (for L2BRR):
+5. Allowed from and to consistency (for L2CNKT):
    - The `allowedFrom` and `allowedTo` status of addresses should be consistent with the contract's state.

 ## 7. Testing Approach